 Starting a Pretrial Statement for your case, from day one, will help keep track of issues, witnesses, and potential exhibits as the case progresses.
 Starting a Trial Notebook on day one and putting relevant reports, bills, appraisals, emails, texts and other information in it for “possible” use as exhibits, will also help easily keep track of things.
 It will be easier, when preparing for trial, to take some of the potential exhibits out of the Trial Notebook than it would be to start searching for them.
 Starting “notes” for trial on day one, even pasting in copies of relevant exhibits from your trial notebook (emails, etc.) as you go along will make trial preparation a lot easier.
 Again it is better to be removing things to get ready for trial than trying to find things.

-Pre-Preparation and Client Involvement Equal a Happy Client and Better Lawyering
+4. Pre-Preparation + Client Involvement = a Happy Client (and Better Lawyering)

 All of the organization things which I have mentioned here will also make you able to more quickly respond to questions from the court, opposing counsel, and your client along the way.
 Also, if the client sees the trial notebooks growing with exhibits of affidavits, temporary orders, pleadings, reports, emails, spreadsheets, copies of texts and copies of photos, he/she will have confidence in you and that you will be ready for the case.

-William Geary has offices in Columbus, Ohio and has been in practice since 1979.
+With offices in Columbus, Ohio, William Geary has been in practice since 1979.
 He limits his practice to family law matters and is licensed to practice in Ohio and in the Federal Courts for the Southern District of Ohio as well as the Supreme Court of the United States. www.columbusfamilylawyer.com